philsinatra/IDM221/instructor_materials/IDM221-03-structure.md

 Please <a href="contact.html">contact us</a> with your comments.
 ```

 ^ When you create a link that contains text, the text should clearly indicate the function of the link.
 For example, you should not use text like "click here" because it does not indicate what the link does.

 ---

+## Semantics and Usability

 ```html
 <a href="contact.html">click here</a>